Pastels are timeless! Pastels are beautiful! Who doesn’t like pastels, right?

 - SW 7674 Peppercorn – see my full Peppercorn review here

-For your ceilings, trims, and moldings – I would recommend using SW Pure White to further achieve a creamier look or else if you want a crisp look, choose SW High Reflectance White.
+For your ceilings, trims, and moldings – I recommend using SW Pure White to further achieve a creamier look or else if you want a crisp look, choose SW High Reflectance White.

 SW City Loft Vs Similar Colors